St. Stephen's Cathedral, Passau: Pipe organ

-Passau Cathedral's used to be the largest organ in the world.
-It still is the largest church organ outside of the U.S. Over time, it has been outgrown by more recent instruments, including Wanamaker's organ in the U.S.
+Once the largest organ in the world, Passau Cathedral's pipe organ has been surpassed by more recent instruments, including Wanamaker's organ in the U.S. It remains the largest church organ outside of the U.S.

 The organ currently has 17,774 pipes and 233 registers, all of which can be played with the five-manual general console in the gallery.
 Portions of the organ have their own mechanical-action or electric-action consoles, for a total of six consoles.

 The organs at this cathedral have continually been added to over the years.
 The "organ" is really several separate organs of different tonal styles, all accessible from one or more consoles.
 The organs of the First Congregational Church of Los Angeles, California, U.S. have also grown over the years and play from twin consoles; together, the two organs have 346 ranks and over 20,000 pipes.
 By contrast, the Cadet Chapel Organ of the United States Military Academy, West Point, New York is a single organ.
 It has also been added to continuously over the years and is larger still with more than 23,500 pipes.
 It plays from a single console.

 In 2017, Arnold Schwarzenegger was allowed to play the cathedral's pipe organ, a "childhood dream" according to the actor.